 While walking in nature can be a form of meditation, the value of sitting quietly with your eyes closed can’t be overstated.
 A 2018 study that spanned seven years concluded that meditation practice can help promote improvements in attention span, as well as prevent age-related mental decline.

 “If you only have a few minutes,” says Afremow, “then fire up a guided meditation on an app like Champion’s Mind, or do a little single-point meditating by focusing on your breath.
 Picture yourself inhaling relaxation and exhaling stress.
 You could also do color breathing, in which you picture yourself inhaling a calming blue and exhaling a warning color like red.”
 For a step-by-step guide to how to meditate effectively, go HERE.

 A group of researchers led by Mark Krasnow, a professor of biochemistry at Stanford University, found that calm breathing impacts a group of nerves that are directly tied into the arousal centers in the brain.
 The more control you have over your breath, the more you have over your mind.
-Though this was an animal study, Krasnow et al believe the same breath-controlled regions exist in humans.
+One journal found that yoga breathing techniques improved performance on mental testing.

 Can Blue Light Help Me Focus?

 Blue light is a color in the light spectrum that travels at short wavelengths.
 It’s produced by the sun, but also artificial lights, and scientists believe that exposure to it can help us focus and learn.
 A study published in the Journal of Neural Transmission concluded that, “a significant increase in alertness and speed of information processing could be achieved by blue light.”
 Furthermore, a team from the University of Arizona College of Medicine’s psychiatry department determined that subjects who were exposed to blue light for 30 minutes after a learning exercise improved memory retention compared to the placebo group.